 To stitch on the bag, you’ll need your free motion quilting foot.
 Lower your feed dogs so you can move your paper around freely, and lower your presser foot to the quilting setting.
 (On my machine the lever goes down and toward the back.)

-Place your bag under the need and move it around in a circular motion until you have a nice spot of color.
-You may want to practice on a paper scrap before you try in on the bag.
+Place your bag under the needle and move it around in a circular motion until you have a nice spot of color.
+You may want to practice on a paper scrap before you try it on the bag.
 The great thing about this kind of stitching is that there really aren’t any rules.
 It’s like scribbling with the needle, which is a lot of fun.

 I had a hard time stitching near the bottom of the bag without wrinkling it, so I carefully opened up the bottom of the bag and glued it back together when I was done.

 And then I used my practice paper to make pretty gift tags.

 This is a really fun open-ended project.
 I hope this inspires you to experiment with stamping and stitching on paper to make unique wrapping paper, cards, gift tags, or bags to make unique items for your friends and family!

 Lovely gift bags.
 I have made more of my own gift bags this year as well.

 Beautiful bags, so simple and effective:)